rust-lang/rfcs/text/3323-restrictions.md

 In this example, `Foo::Alpha { x: 5 }` is allowed when it is in the same crate as `Foo`.
 This is because `x` is not restricted within this scope, so the field can be freely mutated.
-Because of this, the previous concern about upholding variants is not applicable.
+Because of this, the previous concern about upholding invariants is not applicable.

 # Reference-level explanation